 Frequently Asked Questions about Glaucoma Answered by Our Ashburn, VA Optometrist of Optics&EYECARE

 Untreated glaucoma is the most common cause of blindness in the world.
 Visual loss occurs when glaucoma progressively deteriorates the second cranial nerve (optic nerve) responsible for sending visual information from your retina to the occipital lobe of the brain.
-Consisting over nearly one and half million nerve fibers, the optic nerve is actually a component of your central nervous system, somewhat resembling myelinated nerve cells found in the brain and spine.
+Consisting of nearly one and half million nerve fibers, the optic nerve is actually a component of your central nervous system, somewhat resembling myelinated nerve cells found in the brain and spine.
 Eye doctors strongly recommend adults over 40 get a glaucoma test every year from their optometrists, even if they do not have problems with vision.
 Glaucoma does not cause symptoms until it reaches an advanced stage and begins impairing peripheral vision.

 Is there a Cure for Glaucoma?

 No cure exists for glaucoma.
 In addition, vision loss due to glaucoma cannot be restored with surgery or medication.
-However, you may be able to halt or delay progression of optic nerve damage by using special eye drops and making lifestyle changes contributing to hypertension/high blood pressure.
+However, you may be able to halt or delay the progression of optic nerve damage by using special eye drops and making lifestyle changes contributing to hypertension/high blood pressure.

 Why does Increased Intraocular Pressure cause Glaucoma?

 Like your body, your eyes need to maintain a specific pressure level to function properly.
-When intraocular pressure is too high, damage to the optic nerve may occur that leads to vision loss.
+When intraocular pressure is too high, damage to the optic nerve may occur which leads to vision loss.
 Normal IOP is around 16 mmHg.
-Eye doctors consider IOP measuring over 20 mmHg a possible precursor to development of glaucoma.
-Healthy optic nerves have a rim of tissue defined by its color and contour.
+Eye doctors consider IOP measuring over 20 mmHg a possible precursor to the development of glaucoma.
+Healthy optic nerves have a rim of tissue defined by color and contour.
 When damaged by high IOP, the optic nerve suffers “cupping”, or a backward curve to this rim that almost always indicates glaucoma.

 How do Eye Doctors Test for Glaucoma?

-What will I Need to do if I have Glaucoma?
+What will I need to do if I have Glaucoma?

 If elevated intraocular pressure is causing your glaucoma, our eye doctor may recommend eye drops or laser surgery to reduce IOP.
-For people with early stage glaucoma, special eye drops are typically prescribed containing prostaglandins, a selection of lipid compounds exerting hormone-like effects in humans.
+For people with early-stage glaucoma, special eye drops are typically prescribed containing prostaglandins, a selection of lipid compounds exerting hormone-like effects in humans.
 Prostaglandin eye drops relax muscles within the eye to improve fluid outflow and reduce pressure buildup.